hippopenny/hippopenny.github.io/_pages/home.md

   - image_path: /assets/images/snake/snake.png
     alt: "Classic Snake Game With Multiplayers"
     title: "Classic Snake Game With online players"
     excerpt: "Remastered classic snake game, but now online, you can please alone or with massive multi players on web!
-Vibe coding with AI!
 Want to add anything to the game, send us a message; We will be happy to do so!"
     url:  /games/snake/
     btn_class: "btn--primary"
     btn_label: "Play"